The treachery and tenacity of fraternal devotion—Jennifer Malec reviews Sally Rooney’s new novel, Intermezzo

 In her latest novel, Intermezzo, the charged inner monologue Sally Rooney has become known for reaches fever pitch.
 Feelings and ideas swirl in the minds of her characters, while the taught sinews of long relationships fetter genuine communication.
 Her exploration of relationships—romantic and, for the first time in her work, familial—retains the intensity of her earlier work, but reaches a new level of profundity, as sexual tension and spiky wit give way to a deeper sense of tenderness and a lighter brand of charm.

-Set in Dublin in autumn, Intermezzo alternates between the perspectives of two brothers, David, thirty-two, popular, a philosophy graduate and successful barrister, and Ivan, ten years younger, strange, a former chess prodigy and freelance data analyst.
+Set in Dublin in autumn, Intermezzo alternates between the perspectives of two brothers, Peter, thirty-two, popular, a philosophy graduate and successful barrister, and Ivan, ten years younger, strange, a former chess prodigy and freelance data analyst.
 The two have a fractious relationship, marred by the hostility and disconnection that can develop between siblings in their teenage years, but have been brought back into each other’s orbit by the recent death of their father.
-Ivan sees David as glib and obnoxiously confident, and resents that he was able to escape, because of college, the strained atmosphere of their mother’s home after she remarried, and the torturous company of their preppy step-siblings.
-David, on the other hand, regards his brother as self-centred, closed off, and ungrateful of the parental role he played alongside their taciturn father.
+Ivan sees Peter as glib and obnoxiously confident, and resents that he was able to escape, through college, the strained atmosphere of their mother’s home after she remarried, and the torturous company of their preppy step-siblings.
+Peter, on the other hand, regards his brother as self-centred, closed off, and ungrateful of the parental role he played alongside their taciturn father.

 Peter’s first great love, Sylvia, a brilliant academic, is unwilling to be with him in any traditional sense, as an accident has left her with chronic pain and an inability to have sex.
 Bereft, he has embarked on a seemingly transactional and borderline inappropriate relationship with Naomi, a much younger woman who lives in an illegal squat and makes ends meet by casual drug dealing and peddling suggestive photographs online.
-Differently but equally, he loves them both:
+In time-honoured tradition, differently but equally, he loves them both:

 On the one hand, the love of his life, high principle of his conscience, his complicated feelings for whom have prevented him, let’s be honest, from developing any kind of serious attachment to anyone else for the last, whatever, fourteen years.
 Certain difficulties, certain problems to be negotiated, but isn’t that what it means to love someone?
 On the other hand, his captive, his tormentor, on whom he has lavished how much money, jewellery, gifts, who likes it a little rough, who has with mischievous pleasure outwitted him at every move, and with whom he is feebly and defeatedly in love.

-Ivan, meanwhile, awkward and inexperienced, has entered into an unsuitable relationship of his own, falling for a divorced, mildly unhappy woman in her mid-thirties whom he meets while starring in a simultaneous exhibition organised by a village chess club.
+Ivan, meanwhile, awkward and inexperienced, has entered into an unsuitable relationship of his own, falling for a divorced, mildly unhappy woman in her mid-thirties whom he meets while starring in a simultaneous chess exhibition—in which a single player facing several players at once—organised by a village club.
 With Margaret, Ivan becomes a different person: open, affectionate, thoughtful.
 Like so many people who have been pigeonholed in their family environment, he is able to relax in this new context, to break out of the role assigned to him in childhood.
 The age difference between them, however, complicated by Margaret’s alcoholic ex-husband and the confines of small-town life, causes friction in their families and secrecy from their friends.

 At its heart, Intermezzo could be seen as both a critique of social convention and an acknowledgement of its necessity.
-Later, Margaret ponders how she has come to care ‘too passionately, too fully and completely, for an unsuitable person’:
+Late in the novel, Margaret ponders how she has come to care ‘too passionately, too fully and completely, for an unsuitable person’:

 […] you have come to hold too loosely many other important things: the respect of your family, the admiration of your colleagues and acquaintances, even the understanding of your closest friends.
 Life, after all, has not slipped free of its netting.
 There is no such life, slipping free: life is itself the netting, holding people in place, making sense of things.
 It is not possible to tear away the constraints and simply carry on a senseless existence.
 People, other people, make it impossible.
 But without other people, there would be no life at all.